david-yz-liu/memory-viz/docs/explanations/object_structure.md

 ## Structure of `objects` argument in `draw` function

-Arguably the most significant parameter the user has to specify for the `draw` function is `objects`, representing the array of objects to be drawn to the memory model.
+Arguably the most significant parameter the user has to specify for the `draw` function is `objects`, representing the array of objects to be drawn.

-To be successfuly rendered, the array must contain objects that strictly follow a specific structure.
+To be successfully rendered, the array must contain objects that strictly follow a specific structure.
 Every object must contain the following attributes:
 - `isClass` - `boolean`: denotes whether the object to be drawn is a user-defined class (or a stack-frame) or a built-in object.
 Pass true to draw a class or a stack-frame, and false to draw any built-in types.
 - `name` - `string`: denotes the type of the object to draw (if `isClass===true`, then this is the name of the corresponding class or stackframe).
-- If the user want to hardcode the coordinates (implying the the `automation` parameter of `draw` is false), each object must include `x` and `y` attributes (for x-y coordinates).
+- If the user want to hardcode the coordinates (implying the `automation` parameter of `draw` is false), each object must include `x` and `y` attributes (for x-y coordinates).
 - `id` - `string`|`number`: denotes the id value of this object.
 If we are to draw a StackFrame, then this MUST be `null`.
 - `value` - `*`: denotes the value of the object.
 This could be anything, from an empty string to a JS object,